Robotic Surgery

 Important considerations

-- Not every patient/tumour is suitable for robotic/VATS approaches.
+- Not every patient or tumour is suitable for robotic / VATS approaches.

 - Safety and oncologic completeness take priority over incision size.